eendeego/node-openvg/README.md

 # node-openvg (OpenVG bindings for node.js)

-This module implemements bindings for OpenVG.
+This module implements bindings for OpenVG.
 It is targeted to the raspberry-pi.

 It is heavily inspired in [node-sdl](https://github.com/creationix/node-sdl) and [openvg](https://github.com/ajstarks/openvg).

+Tested on node 0.8, 0.10 and 0.11.

 ## 0. Installation